 The directors office is in Tucson Arizona and hosts several observatory functions.

-These include:
+These include :

-- Active directory and Data Services. - Websites such as Drupal, Jira, Confluence. - Databases such as Docushare, Contacts Database, Primavera. - Terminal servers for access to some windows based services such as as primavera.
+- Active directory and Data Services.

+- Websites such as Drupal.

+- Databases such as Docushare, Contacts Database, Primavera.

+- Terminal servers for access to some windows based services such as as primavera.

+- Outlook mail server.

+- Support of Jira/Confluence Cloud.